Southeast Chapter Board

 J.P.
 Johns, President

 Mr. J.P.
-Johns, PE, has over 20 years’ experience in hydrology and hydraulic analysis of urban waterways with additional experience in erosion prevention and sediment control, post-construction water quality, and NPDES MS4 program implementation.
+Johns, PE, has over 25 years’ experience in hydrology and hydraulic analysis of urban waterways with additional experience in erosion prevention and sediment control, post-construction water quality, and NPDES MS4 program implementation.
 He earned a B.S. degree in Agricultural Engineering and an MS degree in Biosystems Engineering from Clemson University.
-He received the IECA 2014 Sustained Contributor Award, and the 2018 Most Distinguished Technical Paper and the 2022 Annual Conference Presenter of the Year awards.
-He is currently the President of the IECA Southeast Chapter, is a member of the South Carolina Association of Stormwater Managers, the Water Environment Association of South Carolina, and sits on the ASTM D18 and C27 committees.
+He received the IECA 2014 Sustained Contributor, the 2018 Most Distinguished Technical Paper and the 2022 Annual Conference Presenter of the Year awards.
+He is currently the President of the IECA Southeast Chapter, is a member of APWA, the Florida Stormwater Association, and sits on the ASTM D18 and C27 committees.